Updated: Feb 21

 The King Cake is a traditional Mardi Gras dessert.
 It was created to use up all of the rich things (butter, sugar, alcohol) in our pantries before a season of fasting begins.

 This is a delicious traditional King Cake with a flaky, buttery brioche, a sweet filling of toasted pecans, cane syrup, cinnamon, and coated with a bourbon glaze.

 Ingredients for the Brioche:

-1 Envelope Active Dry Yeast
+1 envelope of Active Dry Yeast

-2 Eggs, beaten
+2 eggs, beaten

 1 plastic baby trinket or dried bean

 Dissolve the yeast in the work bowl of a stand mixer fitted with the dough hook attachment, and let stand until frothy.
 Dissolve the salt, sugar, orange zest, and milk in a small bowl.
 When dissolved combine the milk mixture with the yeast mixture.
 Mix the cinnamon with the flour.

 Add the eggs with the mixer on low speed, then gradually add the flour until all is incorporated.
 Knead on low speed for 10 minutes until a smooth elastic dough is formed.
 A little more flour may be necessary.
 With the motor running, incorporate the butter into the dough, a little at a time but rather quickly so that it doesn’t heat up and melt.